Distant quakes 'can trigger wastewater-site temblors'

 "In the sites we looked at, the connection hadn't been quite as straightforward, so we were looking for additional evidence that fluids were bringing these regions to the tipping point," Dr van der Elst told BBC News.

 When compared with global records of larger earthquakes, a pattern became clear: there was a pronounced increase in earthquakes of magnitude 3 or greater following large events elsewhere in the world, such as the February 2010 event in Chile or the March 2011 Tohoku event off Japan.

 "When you have a really big earthquake somewhere else on the planet, this sets up big seismic waves that spread out like ripples over the surface of the Earth.
-When these seismic waves pass faults that are already very near to failure, these seismic waves can give that additional push that sets off an earthquake."'Stress meter'
+When these seismic waves pass faults that are already very near to failure, these seismic waves can give that additional push that sets off an earthquake."